Right of the Legal Heir over the Nominee on a Bank Deposit

 Crux of the arguments on both sides

-The Banking Regulation Act, 1949 made many of the people to think that that the nominee of the depositor, after the death of the depositor acquires all his/her rights to the express exclusion of all other persons and, therefore, the legal heir cannot lay any claim to the money in the account or in regard to the articles that might be lying in the bank locker held by their deceased mother.
+The Banking Regulation Act, 1949 made many of the people to think that that the nominee of the depositor, after the death of the depositor, acquires all his/her rights to the express exclusion of all other persons and, therefore, the legal heir cannot lay any claim to the money in the account or in regard to the articles that might be lying in the bank locker held by the deceased person.

 What the court judgments say?

-In Saraswathi Amma v Padmavathy Amma (1992(2) KLT 276) the court says that a nominee is only a trustee of the legal heirs and the right of the legal heir on the property of the deceased bestowed by succession laws cannot be taken away by nomination.
+In Saraswathi Amma v Padmavathy Amma (1992(2) KLT 276) the court, in its paragraph 12, says that a nominee is only a trustee of the legal heirs and the right of the legal heir on the property of the deceased bestowed by succession laws cannot be taken away by nomination.

 In Anil Kumar K v Ajith & Others [ 2012(4) KHC 546 (DB) ] a Division Bench of the High Court of Kerala held that status of a nominee to a bank deposit is of an agent only and such amount so received forms part of the estate of the deceased.
 That means the amount would go to the legal heirs but not to the nominee.